 College and NFL Playing Contracts

-Lawrence Julius Taylor was born in Williamsburg, Virginia, and played football at Lafayette High School, where he wasn’t heavily recruited by colleges.
+LT's full name is Lawrence Julius Taylor.
+His birth place is Williamsburg, Virginia, and his date of birth is February 4, 1959.
+He was born to Clarence and Iris Taylor and played football at Lafayette High School, where he wasn't heavily recruited by colleges.

 After the New Orleans Saints passed on LT with the first overall pick, the New York Giants snatched up the fearsome pass-rusher with the second pick in 1981.
 His impact around the league was immediate.

-“Lawrence Taylor, defensively, has had as big an impact as any player I’ve ever seen.
-He changed the way defense is played, the way pass-rushing is played, the way linebackers play and the way offenses block linebackers.” — John Madden, to ESPN.
+"Lawrence Taylor, defensively, has had as big an impact as any player I've ever seen.
+He changed the way defense is played, the way pass-rushing is played, the way linebackers play and the way offenses block linebackers." -- John Madden, via ESPN.

 Taylor amassed 9.5 sacks and won 1981 Defensive Rookie of the Year and NFL Defensive Player of the Year, making him the only rookie ever to be named the league's best defensive player.
 His career year came in 1986, when he amassed 20.5 sacks and won the NFL MVP award.